Are You Missing Half the Change Equation?

 Change leadership requires leaders, and the organization as a whole, to address and develop the practices, behaviors, mindsets, and beliefs that help people adapt.

 Leaders often tout changes with the attitude of this shiny, bright new thing will solve all of our problems.
-But employees have been working with the “old” and have committed a lot of time and energy to making it work.
-Leaders should recognize that there is still value in some of the old before employees are able to move ahead to what isn’t working and why changes need to happen.
+But employees have been working with the “old” and have committed a lot of time and energy to make it work.
+Leaders should recognize that there’s still value in some of the old before employees are able to move ahead to what isn’t working and why changes need to happen.

 Answering the question of “What do we need to hold on to?” will help satisfy the fears and concerns that a new initiative is uncalled for or inappropriate.

 Leaders also need to allow a conversation about what scares people about the new.
 By giving time and attention to helping people understand and adjust to changes, leaders allow them to move ahead to what’s next.
-This is key in becoming a successful change leader.
+This is key to becoming a successful change leader.

 Once you understand that you must lead the people side of change — along with managing the operational side — you fully understand the change equation.
 Now, you’ll want to find tools and hone skills to help you lead the change equation more effectively.
 Here are 5 key tips:

 People navigate changes from a continuum of style preferences.
 If you pay attention to change preference, you’ll be more prepared to address concerns, leverage different contributions, avoid pitfalls, and adapt your own approach.
 Learn more about change styles and how leaders can navigate change in our white paper.